tlswg/tls12-frozen/draft-rsalz-tls-tls12-frozen.md

 MUST terminate the connection if an older version is used.

 If deployment considerations are a concern, the protocol MAY specify TLS 1.2.
-For example the Usage Profile for DNS over TLS {{DNSUSINGTLS}} specifies TLS 1.2 and allows TLS 1.3.
+For example the Usage Profile for DNS over TLS {{DNSTLS}} specifies TLS 1.2 and allows TLS 1.3.
 If this document were being rewritten today -- it is now five years old -- those preferences would be reversed.